tompreston/notes/notes/buildstream.md

     vim hello-src/doc/amhello/src/main.c
     bst build hello.bst

-Buildstream knows about the workspace and build from that.
+BuildStream knows about the workspace and build from that.
 You can close to go back using the original package.